gary-alway/sir-learn-a-lot/README.md

 - remember that GSI indexes also consume RCUs / WCUs and are potentially subject to throttling
 - ensure your indexes ensure the data is distributed across the table space
 - use composite sort keys to model hierarchical relationships
-- use data pointers to implement document versioning
+- use data pointers to implement document versioning (see chapter repository implementation and design)
 - use [global tables](https://aws.amazon.com/dynamodb/global-tables/) for world wide domination of your app!
 - use [TTL](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/TTL.html) to clear out stale data
-- use [streams](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html) + Lambda to implement database triggers (use an SQS DLQ to manage failed processes)
+- use [streams](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html) + Lambda to implement database triggers (use an SQS DLQ to manage failed processes otherwise the stream will block infinitely)
 - use [LSI](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/LSI.html) to resort the data within a partition and allow querying across different attributes
 - only use [DAX](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DAX.html) for **read intensive** applications
 - understand how [partitions](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.Partitions.html) work
+- use SNS, SQS, Lambda and Dynamo to develop highly performant, scalable, elastic, asynchronous, decoupled micro-services

 ## Todo

-- insert the student XP aggregate data in the streams lambda
-- implement a DLQ for the streams lambda
-- add GQL preferences resolver with mutation
+- add GQL preferences resolver with mutation for adding student track preferences
-- add chapter content versioning using a data pointer
+- add chapter content versioning using a data pointers, [e.g.](https://github.com/gary-alway/dynamodb-design-patterns/blob/master/test/patterns/useSortKeysForVersionControl.test.ts)